inthezone006/atlas-winui/README.md

 # ATLAS 🗺️

 ATLAS is a modern Windows desktop application designed to be your digital map to online safety.
-It provides a suite of tools to help users detect and understand potential online scams by analyzing text, voice, and image content.
+It provides a suite of tools to help users detect and understand potential online scams by analyzing text, voice, image, and link content. 🛡️

-## About The Project
+## About The Project ℹ️

 In the current age of widespread misinformation and sophisticated scams, ATLAS empowers users to navigate the digital world with confidence.
 Using AI and machine learning models, ATLAS examines content you provide for common patterns and indicators of malicious intent.
-Whether it's a suspicious email, a strange voicemail, or a questionable image from social media, our platform provides a clear analysis to help you make informed decisions and stay safe.
+Whether it's a suspicious email 📧, a strange voicemail 🎙️, or a questionable image 🖼️, our platform provides a clear analysis to help you make informed decisions.

+This repository contains the **frontend client** for ATLAS, built with WinUI 3.
+The **backend server** is located in a separate repository: [https://github.com/inthezone006/atlas](https://github.com/inthezone006/atlas).

-### Built With
+### Built With 🛠️

 * **Frontend:** C# with WinUI 3 & the Windows App SDK
 * **Backend:** Python with Flask